vacp2p/rfc-index/vac/raw/eth-secpm.md

 - An eavesdropper cannot read M’s content even if she is storing it or relaying it.

+> The inclusion of this first section devoted to secure 1-to-1 communications between users is motivated by the fact certain interactions between existing group members and prospective new members require secure communication channels.

 ### Syntax

 #### Cryptographic suite